 Daniel Adam Maltz (b.
 1994) is a concert pianist based in Vienna, Austria.
 He specializes in the First Viennese School — Haydn, Mozart, Beethoven, and Schubert — and has studied Historically-Informed Performance at Vienna’s Universität für Musik und darstellende Kunst.

 Daniel regularly appears in concert throughout the US, Europe, and Australia.
-He made his Carnegie Hall debut in October 2016.
+He made his Carnegie Hall debut at age 22.

-He is also a champion of works by his father, composer Richard Maltz, and premiered Richard’s first piano concerto in February 2018.
+He is also a champion of works by his father, composer Richard Maltz, often featuring his pieces as encores.
+Daniel premiered Richard’s first piano concerto in February 2018.